Scope and aims of the Journal

 - Submissions should ordinarily be in one of the following categories:

-- Articles: these should generally be between 8,000 and 10,000 words (excluding footnotes).
+- Articles: these should generally be between 6,000 and 8,000 words (excluding footnotes).
+In any event, articles should not be longer than 10,000 words (including footnotes).
 Shorter and longer articles can be admissible within reason

 - Reviews: these should be between 4,000 and 6,000 words (excluding footnotes) and identify the case, legislation, rules of procedure etc. which are being reviewed.